fkinos/ffkkinos.com/content/wiki/sets.md

 Let A = { 1, 2 } and B = { 1, 2, 3, 4, 5 }.
 Here A *is a subset of* B or A&sub;B.

+## Empty Set

+The empty set, or {}, or &empty; is a set containing no elements, there isn't a single object that is an element of &empty;

 ## Set-Builder and Set-Roster Notation

 All the sets we've seen so far are discribed by listing out all its elements,